IP Geolocation March 19, 2021

 Other sources include:

-b) IoT devices with known locations and IP addresses and device pools, either publicly available or proprietary, for example, the RIPE ATLAS project; and c) voluntarily or commercially obtained geolocation data feeds such as Self-published IP Geolocation Data.
+- IoT devices with known locations and IP addresses and device pools, either publicly available or proprietary, for example the RIPE ATLAS project; and

-There are 2 important principals associated with field evidence IP Geolocation data:
+There are 2 important principles associated with field evidence IP Geolocation data:

 - The data is always limited, as it is impractical for one entity to access all internet-connected devices around the world.